 Best Over-Ear Headphones

-Best On-Ear headphones
+Best On-Ear Headphones

 When it comes to sound quality, they offer clear, precise, and incredible sound.
 The 40 mm speakers create a nicely detailed sound for almost all frequencies.
-Similarly, the mic offers excellent intelligibility too.
+Similarly, the mic offers excellent intelligibility.
 The Jabra Elite 45H boasts a battery life of almost 50 hours.
 If you’re a user who enjoys energetic, assertive sound and wants them to last for days, then these headphones are for you.
 With the price tag it offers, the sound quality isn’t as impeccable as the Bose 700s or Sony WH-1000XM4, but it’s a considerably cheap and long-lasting option if you’re on a budget.

-Best Budget Headphones
+Best Budget Noise-Cancelling Headphones